 Despite this being a very demanding procedure even through a large cut and open operation, our surgeons often successfully perform this partial kidney removal laparoscopically (keyhole), which is even more complex.
 Performing this procedure keyhole has been shown to be equally as effective at cancer cure compared to an open operation, but allows a much quicker recovery.
 It can be performed purely using keyhole instruments (top video)

 …….or with the assistance of inserting 1 hand through a small hole (called Hand Assisted Laparoscopic nephrectomy, also known as HAL Nephrectomy) , which doubles as the hole required to remove the tumour (lower video).
-In our opinion this latter technique has many advantages, although it does require a slightly larger hole and therefore leaves a slightly larger surgical scar.
+In our opinion this latter technique has some advantages over the pure keyhole method, although it does require a slightly larger hole and therefore leaves a slightly larger surgical scar.

 Partial removal of the kidney can also be used for treatment of a non-functioning or painful part of the kidney in selected cases.